 Deidre Woollard: We can go through this one quickly.
 This is just a little bit of thinking about the old standards in stocks like the bellwethers like a Prologis for industrial versus the upstarts, one that might be newer.
 Just some pros and cons to each.
 You're looking for that track record but with an upstart, there's more growth.
 As you think about volatility, you want to have that mix of bellwethers and upstarts, I think as you build a portfolio.

 Matt Argersinger: Yes, exactly.
 When we talked about way at beginning in the first couple of slides, which is your bellwether is obviously going to be much less volatile, so your opportunity to build good geometric compounding returns over time with your portfolio, it's going to come from having a good stable base of bellwethers as you put it.
 Yeah, you want to have the upstarts though too because ultimately, returns matter the most.
 Volatility plays a role.
 You certainly want to try to swing for the fences with at least part of your portfolio because, my goodness, the difference it will make to your returns over time will be massive.
 Speaking of boring and bellwether, if you go to the last slide here, these are just a quick list.
 I know we don't have much time, of what I call low-vol ideas.
 They're all real estate companies.
 If you're interested in investments where there's really low volatility, forgetting for a fact that 2020 happened but just looking over, say, the last decade, these are companies that have demonstrated very little volatility.
 Their business models are also very, I hate to say it, but boring.
 Easterly Government Properties is probably the boringest of the boring here.
 It is exclusively focused on federally-leased properties.
 Think of an FBI building or a FEMA building or a veteran's affairs building, which is one of the big ones, that's their entire portfolio.
 They've got about 80 properties.
 They're all feds on long-term federal leases.
 The good thing about Uncle Sam, he never defaults yet. [laughs] Usually, always gets the rent paid in full and on time, backed by the full faith and credit of the US government as we like to say.
 Really boring rate, but a good track record.
 Since they went public, I believe it was six or seven years ago, it's generated about 11 percent annual return.
 Pretty good for about a boring as business, and stable as business you can find.
 Life Storage, we talked about self-stores.
 This is probably my favorite self-storage business.
 Self-storage is great business.
 One thing about self-storage is that you can pretty much break even with the self-storage facility at about 60 percent occupancy.
 No other real estate asset class can really say that.
 NVR, look at the long-term chart of NVR, very few ups and downs, but steady winner over time.
 The track record is amazing.
 PS Business Parks, company I've been looking at recently, they are mostly industrial/flex office, big flex office.
-Flex office tends to be very stable business in demand, in a lot of markets.
+Flex office tends to be a very stable business in demand, in a lot of markets.
 Safehold, look at that name, ticker SAFE, that's the ticker.
 SAFE.
 How could you go wrong?
 How could it be volatile but safe?
-Their entire business ball is based on going to a commercial property owner, buying the land and leasing it back on a super long -term lease like 50-year lease, 99-year lease back to the property owner.
+Their entire business ball is based on going to a commercial property owner, buying the land and leasing it back on a super long-term lease like a 50-year lease, 99-year lease back to the property owner.
 The nice thing is the property owner gets a nice boatload of cash and in return, Safehold gets a nice 99-year lease on the land.
 Think about that. [laughs] You can't be anymore safer, and stable, and sleepier than that.
 Then STAG Industrial, I just put that up here because I like STAG Industrial, and even the names stag it stagnates over time.
 Low-volatile, right?
-Then Deidre, I'm so glad you mentioned RV homes, mobile home market earlier because Sun Communities, I believe, is the biggest owner of mobile home parks in the United States.
-This, again is a business where they understand the economics of that business really well.
+Then, Deidre, I'm so glad you mentioned RV homes, mobile home market earlier because Sun Communities, I believe, is the biggest owner of mobile home parks in the United States.
+This, again, is a business where they understand the economics of that business really well.
 They dominate in all their markets.
 This is just a rising, especially people looking for more affordable housing options, and Sun Communities just carved out this really nice niche within the multi-family space.
 There you go, 1, 2, 3, 4, 5, 6, 7, really boring, low-volatile ideas.
 All these businesses have great track records depending on when you invested but for the most part, you've done really well by investing in a lot of these businesses.
 All right.
 I will stop sharing my screen.
-That was a lot of stuff we threw at people today, I'm sorry. [laughs] [inaudible 00:56:23] at the end of time.
+That was a lot of stuff we threw at people today, I'm sorry. [laughs] We're already at the end of time.
 Wow.

 Matt Argersinger: Did they minimize disadvantages?
 Yeah, I would say because for a business that's generally a dividend-payer, especially in the REIT space, you're taking a significant percentage of your net income or your pre-tax profits, and you're setting aside for your dividend.
 Most companies recognize that their shareholder base generally is investing in them for that dividend.
 Naturally, they're allocating capital to pay that dividend, right or wrong, but that tends to lend stability.
 You're looking at businesses with again, if your real estate business, long-term leases or stable cash flows, they have the ability to pay that dividend over time.
 That's somewhat things they focus on.
 It adds stability to the business.